opensearch-project/documentation-website/_security-analytics/api-tools/threat-intel/alert-finding-api.md

 **Mark ACKNOWLEDGED alerts as COMPLETED**

-API to update Alert status of alerts by their ids to COMPLETED.
-Only alerts in ACKNOWLEDGED state can be updated to state COMPLETED.
+API to update Alert status of alerts by their ids to `COMPLETED`.
+Only alerts in `ACKNOWLEDGED` state can be updated to state `COMPLETED`.

 ### Example request